Forgiven!

 One of Malteser’s favourite places to sit is on this blue plastic bag, which we left lying in a corner of the Study one day.
 He’s a somewhat eccentric cat!

 Malteser may return two or three time during the day, for treats, belly rubs, playtime and lots of attention.
-Sometimes he simply uses us as a convenient short cut, entering by the back door them marching immediately through the house to the front door, where he demands to be let out again.
+Sometimes he simply uses us as a convenient short cut, entering by the back door then marching immediately through the house to the front door, where he demands to be let out again.
 And we, being desperate to please him, do just that.

 When Malteser gazes up at me like this I’m powerless to resist him!